New York University Stern School of Business

-The Leonard N. Stern School of Business (also as NYU Stern, Stern School of Business, or simply Stern) is the business school of New York University, a private research university based in New York City.
+The New York University Stern School of Business (NYU Stern or Stern) is the business school of New York University, a private research university based in New York City.
 Founded as the School of Commerce, Accounts and Finance in 1900, the school received its current name in 1988.

 Stern is a founding member of the Association to Advance Collegiate Schools of Business.
 Established as the School of Commerce, Accounts and Finance, the school changed its name in 1988 in honor of Leonard N. Stern, an alumnus and benefactor of the school.
 The school offers Bachelor of Science in Business at the undergraduate level and Master of Business Administration degrees at the postgraduate level.
-The schoool is located on Gould Plaza next to the Courant Institute of Mathematical Sciences and the economics department of the College of Arts and Sciences.
-Consistently ranked among the best business schools, Stern was ranked 1st among US schools for careers in finance on Wall Street in 2018, accounting for 3.9% of hires among major investment banks.
-The school was also ranked 1st in the world for finance for all years between 2017–2021 based on the Academic Ranking of World Universities (ARWU).
+The school is located on Gould Plaza next to the Courant Institute of Mathematical Sciences and the economics department of the College of Arts and Sciences.

-Stern's alumni include former Chair of the Federal Reserve of the United States, Alan Greenspan; former CEO and current Chairman of Nasdaq, Robert Greifeld; Iceland's "first billionaire", Thor Bjorgolfsson; former CEO and Chairman of MetLife, John J. Creedon; former CEO of Viacom, Thomas E. Dooley; CFO of Pfizer, Alan Levin; President of DC Comics, Paul Levitz; and the founding financier of The Home Depot, Kenneth Langone.
-Current and former CEOs of Fortune 500 companies including American Express, Berggruen Institute, Griffon Corporation, Wynn Resorts, the New York Stock Exchange, Lehman Brothers, Lord Abbett, Barnes & Noble, W. R. Berkley Corporation, McKinsey & Company, Chase Manhattan Bank, and CBS are also Stern alumni.

 History

 The Stern School was founded by Charles Waldo Haskins (an alumnus of New York University Tandon School of Engineering) in 1900 as the Undergraduate School of Commerce, Accounts and Finance on the university's Washington Square campus.
 In 1913, Jeanette Hamill, J.D., M.A., joined the school's Economics department, becoming its first female faculty member.
 In 1936, women comprised 15% of the total enrollment.